Themekraft/tk-google-fonts/readme.txt

 4. The TK Google Fonts - Turn on off Customizer Support
 5. The TK Google Fonts - Customizer options
-6. The TK Google Fonts Admin Settings Panel - Select a Font with preview == Changelog ==
+6. The TK Google Fonts Admin Settings Panel - Select a Font with preview

+== Changelog ==
+= 2.0.4 - 17 Mar 2021 =
+* Updated Google Font API used by the plugin
+* Updated FontSelect library
+* Fix CSS priority to be higherq
+* Updated Fremius SDK

 = 2.0.3 =
 Smaller changes